-With 36 acres of open spaces including parks connected by modal paths in Reed's Crossing, you can take leisurely adventures, let your kids play, or just get out and enjoy the day.
+With over 80 acres of open spaces including parks connected by modal paths in Reed's Crossing, you can take leisurely adventures, let your kids play, or just get out and enjoy the day.
 Reed's Crossing in Hillsboro is designed to bring nature and community together right outside your door.

 Running right through the middle of the community, helping to knit it together, the Greenway is a center of fun, discovery, and community building.
 With a series of multimodal paths that goes from east to west, it allows residents to connect to the community while providing plenty of places to play along the way.